-The Louis Riel Arts and Technology Centre (LRATC) is a leader in technical and career education in the LRSD.
+The Louis Riel Arts and Technology Centre (LRATC) is a leader in technical and career education.
 Students from seven different LRSD high schools may choose to complete LRATC programs to pursue their interests and exciting career opportunities.

-LRATC is an accredited Secondary and Post-Secondary institution.
-LRATC is open to students in Grade 11 and 12 as well as high school graduates.
+LRATC is an accredited Secondary and Post-Secondary institution, and is open to students in Grade 11 and 12 as well as high school graduates.

-Louis Riel School Division - Arts & Technology Center is proud to be a Designated Learning Institution.
+Louis Riel School Division - Arts & Technology Centre is proud to be a Designated Learning Institution.
 Our registration record is

 DLI # O19708693987 (The first character is the letter O.)

-To work after completing one of our post-secondary academic program, you are eligible to apply for a Post-Graduation Work Permit (PGWP) that is valid from ten (10) months to up to three (3) years, depending on the duration of the academic program completed.
+To work after completing one of our post-secondary academic programs, students are eligible to apply for a Post-Graduation Work Permit (PGWP) that is valid from ten (10) months to up to three (3) years, depending on the duration of the academic program completed.
 To apply for a PGWP and want to work after completing your studies in Canada, please see the eligibility requirements.